 And from the day they were born, their wee little eyes learned how to adjust to a camera flash.
 I’ve documented, through the lens on my camera, their achievements, their proudest moments, their quiet family moments and so many other random, yet memorable, times.
 Someday, when they are old enough to appreciate the sentiment that is photo history, they will hopefully cherish this legacy I leave them.
 Love.
 Cherished time together.
 And pictures to capture those moments that will never come again. – Cherí

 lives in Sacramento with her canine child, Annie.
-She works as Vice President of Capitol Digital Document Solutions (Digital Print Division) and thoroughly enjoys her work and the company.
 Her free time is spent traveling to visit her family, spending time with her family of friends and children and photographing their memories.

 As a breast cancer survivor, Cherí is actively involved in sharing her story and raising awareness about breast cancer.
 She is Vice President of the Board for the Gina Marie Dayton Guardian Angel Foundation (www.ginamariedayton), in honor of her dear life-long friend who tragically lost her battle with breast cancer at the young age of 37.